Best Pizza in Buenos Aires: 18 Iconic Pizzerias You Must Try (2025 Guide)

 Pin Pun

 It has won the Muza5k, a very popular pizza crawl (or marathon).
-It was founded by the same Italian immigrants that founded Guerrin.
+It was founded by the same Italian immigrants who founded Guerrin.

 • Especial Pin-Pun (tomato sauce, mozzarella, fresh tomatoes, hard eggs, pepper, ham, olives)